 Unified Sports® joins people with and without intellectual disabilities on the same team.
 It was inspired by a simple principle: playing together is a quick path to friendship and understanding.

 Playing unified can be as easy as picking up a ball and inviting someone not quite like you to play.
 Or you can participate in an organized Unified Sports event.
+Our opponent is intolerance.
+As long as we come together on the field of play, we can defeat it.

 The Play Unified Campaign